Nuelsian/AQ-Drone-Automated-Waypoint-Navigation/README.md

 Note:

 Look in AeroQuad folder for primary AutoNav code.
 Be sure to use the GUI to load waypoints before trying the software.
-Primary contributions in: GpsNavigator, FlightCommandProcessor, FlightControlProcessor, etc.
+Primary contributions in: HeadingHoldProcessor, GpsNavigator, FlightCommandProcessor, FlightControlProcessor, etc.

 Key Ideas: